 On-post groundwater monitoring has been conducted since 1991 as part of the Camp Stanley Storage Activity (CSSA) environmental program.
 The wells sampled include drinking water, monitoring, and agricultural/livestock wells.
-The laboratory results obtained from the June 2004 sampling indicated minor changes to volatile organic compound (VOC) levels on-post as compared to findings reported in previous fact sheets.
+The laboratory results obtained from the September 2004 sampling indicated minor changes to volatile organic compound (VOC) levels on-post as compared to findings reported in previous fact sheets.

-All on-post drinking water wells are analyzed quarterly for the metals arsenic, cadmium, lead, barium, chromium, copper, nickel, zinc, and mercury.
+All active on-post drinking water wells are analyzed quarterly for the metals arsenic, cadmium, lead, barium, chromium, copper, nickel, zinc, and mercury.
 All CSSA monitoring and agricultural/livestock wells are analyzed for those nine metals annually.
-In June 2004, the annual sampling event for monitoring and agricultural/livestock wells was conducted.
-None of the sampled on-post monitoring or on-post drinking water wells had metals results above the appropriate U.S. Environmental Protection Agency (EPA) maximum contaminant level (MCL), action level (AL), or secondary standard.
+They were last sampled in June 2004, and no metals results were above the appropriate U.S. Environmental Protection Agency (EPA) maximum contaminant level (MCL), action level (AL), or secondary standard.